audreymengue/github-slideshow/_posts/0000-01-02-audreymengue.md

 layout: slide
 title: "Welcome to Audrey Mengue's slide!"
 ---
+Hello there.
+I like gitHub, it's really cool.
-Use the left arrow to go back!Use the left arrow to go back!
+Use the left arrow to go back!